arianna-h-h/my-profile-app/README.md

-The default configuration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with details specific to your web application.
+The default configuration includes a web app manifest located at [`public/manifest.json`](public/manifest.json), that you can customize with description specific to your web application.

 When a user adds a web app to their homescreen using Chrome or Firefox on Android, the metadata in [`manifest.json`](public/manifest.json) determines what